-Thanks to the Herman Goldstine Postdoctoral Fellowship in Mathematical Sciences, I currently have a one year fellowship in the Business Analytics and Mathematical Sciences department at IBM Research, Yorktown Heights.
+Thanks to the Herman Goldstine Postdoctoral Fellowship in Mathematical Sciences, I currently have a one year fellowship in the Business Solutions and Mathematical Sciences department at IBM Research, Yorktown Heights.
 From 2011 to 2013 I had a two-year fellowship from the Fondation Sciences Mathématiques de Paris and worked at Paris 6 (JLL lab) with Patrick Combettes.
 Until 2011, I was at Caltech supervised by Emmanuel Candès.

 Office telephone: (914) 945 2074

 I am interested in collaborating with mathematicians, scientists and engineers on diverse projects.

 Mathematical applications: compressed sensing and variants, matrix completion and variants (robust PCA…), non-negative matrix factorization and end-member detection, sparse SVM